google/badwolf/docs/temporal_graph_modeling.md

  Reifying temporal triples anchors all the derived temporal triples at the same time anchor of the original triple.
 Now, you can predicate any property about the fact by predicating against the blank node.
-Hence we can now predicate about where John and Mary met as shown below.
+Hence, we can now predicate about where John and Mary met as shown below:

  ```
    /user<John> "met"@[2006-01-02T15:04:05.999999999Z07:00] /user<Mary>